 Inspiring Objects and Moments

 Through memories and recorded anecdotes, the exhibition recounts the stories of these survivors, of their lost families, and of their lives before the Holocaust.
 Portrait, object, and voice unite in a thoughtful and moving installation that introduces the visitor to these extraordinary people, these witnesses to history.

 This exhibition is complementary to the virtual exhibition Witnesses to History, Keepers of Memory.

 To explore all of our virtual exhibitions, click here.

-- Rental Fees: Free (transport and insurance fees are the responsibility of the renter)
+- Rental Fees: There are no rental fees.
+Transportation and insurance costs are the responsibility of the renter.

 - Language: French and English

 - Additional Tools: The exhibit has an iPad with additional content and a collection of thirty frames representing each survivor.
 The inclusion of these items is to be discussed with the Museum at the time of your request.